 This multi-rater feedback approach supports employees in their personal development by learning more about how their colleagues and clients perceive them and taking feedback more seriously than if it were just from their manager.

-Determines training gaps
+Determines capability gaps

 Encourages self-awareness